Skip to main content

 How filters are combined

 When you set up a sink with multiple types of filters, all filters are applied with a logical AND.
 This means the operation must match one of the selected operations (insert, update, delete) and the filter function (if specified) must return true.
+If any of these conditions fail, the message will not be delivered to the sink.

 Example filter functions